Video Assets and Resources

 Recent Video Releases

-New Grasslands Video Released from Cornell
+New Grasslands Videos Released from Cornell

+Grasslands are the most threatened and least protected biome on Earth.
+This film introduces the Central Grasslands or Great Plains of North America, what we stand to lose by continuing to destroy them, and how to save what remains of this essential ecosystem.
 A big thank you to the Cornell Lab of Ornithology's Center for Conservation Media for producing this film!
 Please share throughout your grassland networks.
 View the short film here

 South Dakota's Our Amazing Grasslands features the Central Grasslands Roadmap